Taxing Troubles for Kenya: Kenyan Youths Lead Protests Against Finance Bill 2024 Article

 Financial Literacy Crisis: Bridging The Present and Future of Kenya's Financial Literacy

-Financial literacy is the ability to understand and effectively manage financial matters.
-This is crucial for individual prosperity and national economic growth.
-However, in Kenya, financial literacy levels are alarmingly...
+Financial literacy—the ability to understand and effectively manage financial matters—is essential for individual prosperity and national economic growth.
+However, in Kenya, financial literacy levels are alarmingly low, with only 38%...

 Read more